PaulieScanlon/cockroach-survivability-simulator/README.md

 # cockroachdb-survivability-simulator
-A demo API endpoint to simulate survivability
+A demo API endpoint to simulate CockroachDB survivability